cilippofilia/ScreenPrivacy/README.md

 ## Behavior

+The package visibility rules are intentionally small:

+- if protection is disabled, the shield stays hidden
-- Shows the shield when the scene becomes inactive.
+- if the scene becomes inactive, the shield becomes visible
-- Can also show the shield when screen capture is detected.
+- if capture detection is enabled and the screen is captured, the shield becomes visible
-- Applies `privacySensitive()` to the protected content.
-- Uses a secure text-field-backed container when `blocksScreenCapture` is enabled on UIKit platforms.
+- protected content is marked with `privacySensitive()`
-- Animates shield presentation with an opacity transition.
+- shield presentation uses an opacity transition

-- Falls back to a regular SwiftUI wrapper when UIKit is unavailable during host-side testing.
+On UIKit platforms, secure rendering is implemented with a secure text-field-backed container.
+In environments where UIKit is unavailable, the package falls back to a regular SwiftUI wrapper.

 ## When To Use It

-`ScreenPrivacy` is a good fit when your app shows:
+`ScreenPrivacy` fits screens such as:

 - account balances or payment details
 - health or wellness data
 - private notes, journals, or messages
 - internal dashboards or operational tools

-- anything that should not appear in app-switcher snapshots
+## Requirements

+- iOS 17.0 or later
+- macOS 14.0 or later
+- Swift 6.0 or later

+These values match the checked-in `Package.swift`.

 ## Package Structure